-This is arranged for approximately three months after you are discharged from hospital.
+This is arranged between 6-12 weeks after your surgery.
 You may see your consultant or another member of the specialist shoulder orthopaedic team.

 If you or your Physiotherapist is concerned about your progress, please call the hospital.
 If you feel you need to be reviewed earlier, please call your consultant's medical secretary.